 Lemon curd is sunshine in a jar, sweet, sharp rich and light all at the same time!
 Now there are some good local producers making some pretty fantastic curds out there, but nothing compares to a batch made in your own kitchen.

 Needing only a handful of ingredients, a single bowl, a pan and a whisk, this lemon curd could not be simpler to make.
-So simple in fact, we have very little else to say on the matter.
-Don’t believe us check out the video and recipe below!
+So simple in fact, I have very little else to say on the matter.
+Don’t believe me check out the video and recipe below!

 Use straight away, save for something special or jar it up and give it to your friends as an edible gift *cough*CHRISTMAS*cough*!
 It’s yours to do with as you please!